-If you’re interested in becoming an education specialist, you can earn either a Dual Education Specialist Credential (Mild/Moderate & Moderate/Severe) in our credential only program, or earn a Master’s in Education (M.Ed.) plus a Dual Education Specialist Credential in our combined program that can be completed in just over a year (5 quarters).
+If you’re interested in becoming an education specialist, you can earn either a Dual Education Specialist Credential (Mild/Moderate Support Needs & Extensive Support Needs) in our credential only program, or earn a Master’s in Education (M.Ed.) plus a Dual Education Specialist Credential in our combined program that can be completed in just over a year (5 quarters).
 You will study cutting-edge, research informed curricula that will prepare you to address the needs of all students in culturally responsive ways.
 Both are full-time post baccalaureate cohort programs that begin in the summer quarter each year.

 - Education Specialist Courses and Schedules